-Program(s) not in the Consortia РН HCV Lead PHA: ļ В. Plan Elements B.1 Revision of Existing PHA Pla nn Elements. (a) Have the following PHA P lan elements be en revised by the PHA since its las st Annual PHA Plan submission 1?
-Y N ⊠ Statement of Housing Needs and Strategy for Addressing Housing Needs. ⊠ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. ⊠ Financial Resources. ⊠ Rent Determination. ⊠ Homeownership Programs. ⊠ Safety and Crime Prevention.
-Det Policy.
-Substantial Deviation.
-Significant Amendment/Modification If the PHA answered yes for any element, describe the revisions for each element below: The following sections of the LACDAs Elements were revised: (c) The PHA must submit its Deconcentration Policy for Field Office Review Statement of Housing Needs and Strategy for Addressing Housing Needs.
-The Section 8 program currently has a waiting list of 33,002 applicants, of which 48% are black, 28% are white, 4% are Asian, 1% are American Indian or Alaskan Native, and 19% listed Other.
-28% of applicants reported Hispanic ethnicity and 16% did not disclose an ethnicity.
-About 24% of those on the waiting list are elderly and 27% are disabled.
-The amount of time spent on the waiting list often varies and can be as long as 15 years.
-The Public Housing program currently has a waiting list of 24,094 applicants, of which 42% are African American, 28% are White, 13% are Asian, less than 1% are American Indian or Alaskan Native, less than 1% are Native Hawaiian or Pacific Islander, and 16% identified as 'Other', or declined to state.
+Program(s) not in the Consortia PH HCV Lead PHA: 3.
+Plan Elements D 4 B.1 Revision of Existing PHA P lan Elements. (a) Have the following PHA Plan elements b een revised by the PHA since its last Annual PHA Plan submission ?
+Y N Statement of Housin a Needs and Stra ntegy for Addressing Housing N peds Statement of Housing Needs and Strategy for Addressing Housing Needs. □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Homeownership Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each element below: The following sections of the LACDAs Elements were revised: (c) The PHA must submi (c) The PHA must submit its Deconcentration Policy for Field Office Review Staten nent of Hou sing Needs and Strate gy for Addressing Housin ng Needs.
+The Section 8 progr am currently v has a waiting list of 33 ,002 applicants, of which 48% are bla ck.
+28% are n Native, and 19% listed C ethnicity.
+About 24% of the state of the sta long as 15 years. are disabled a.
+The amount of time spent on the waiting list of ten varies ar nd can be as The Public Housing nrogram ev urrantly has a waiting ti st of 24,094 applicants, of which 420/ are African • • are American Indian or A 1% are Native Ha waiian or Pacific Islander, and 16% identified as 'Other' , or decline ed to state.
+Approximately 40% of public housing applicants are alderly, and 16% are non-alderly disabled.
+The

 Approximately 40% of public housing applicants are elderly, and 16% are non-elderly disabled.
-The waiting period for public housing applicants is about three to five years, depending on household member size. vacant general occup LACDA expanded it vacancies and are firs (LAHSA) Memorand ancy public s homeless at offered to dum of Un general occ ess admissions preference c housing units available of preference to include 10 homeless applicants thro derstanding (MOU).
-Add cupancy preference, limit ad Harbor Hills. on July 1 st of each Fisca 20% of all South Scatte ugh a Los Angeles Hom ditionally, the LACDA l Year.
-Sinc ered Sites (S neless Service provides ar e 2016, the SS) family e Authority n expanded
+The waiting period for public housing applicants is about three to five years, depending on household member size.